Spread Footing 101: Your Guide To Spread Footing Foundations In Texas

 Common Issues With Spread Footing Foundations

-Like any part of your home, spread footings can fail over time — especially if the soil beneath them shifts or erodes.
+Spread footing foundations in Texas are especially vulnerable to failure when the expansive clay soil beneath them shifts or erodes.
 Here are some warning signs that your footing may be compromised:

 - Cracks in interior or exterior walls